New Norcia, Western Australia: Colleges

 There has been a number of colleges situated in the town associated with the monastery, situated on the west side of the current main road alignment which passes through the town.

 St Gertrude's College was completed in 1908.

 St Ildephonsus' College was opened in 1913.
 It operated until 1964 as St Ildephonsus' under the Marist Brothers order.
 From 1965 onwards, it was run by the Benedictines as St Benedict's College.

 In 1972, St Benedict's and St Gertrude's become co-educational, with student from both colleges sharing classes, and in 1974 the two became known jointly as Salvado College.
 Each building was still referred to individually as St Benedict's and St Gertrude's.
 In 1986 Salvado College became New Norcia Catholic College, which closed at the end of 1991.

 The colleges were among those investigated by the Royal Commission into Institutional Responses to Child Sexual Abuse for historical accusations.
 The colleges were among the worst for historical accusations of child sexual abuse of any Catholic institution in Australia.
 Of the 53 priests who were at New Norcia between 1950 and 2010, the proportion accused of sexually abusing children was 21.5 per cent.
 That compares with 7 per cent nationally.
 The figures were contained in a report released by the Royal Commission into Institutional Responses to Child Sexual Abuse in February 2017.
 During the 1960s, 29 per cent of the clergy at New Norcia had allegedly molested or abused children at some point during their career.
 There were 65 claims of abuse made about New Norcia, of which 26 were about a single perpetrator.
 The Catholic Church paid victims $869,000 in compensation.
 In 2016, a trial in the District Court of Western Australia was told about perverted behaviour by monks at St Benedict's College during the 1960s and 1970s.
-Brother Dominic "Goofy" Benedict allegedly took indecent photographs of boys and measured one student's penis with a tape measure.
-Bishop Max Davis, who was acquitted by a jury, said Brother Dom would hit boys or push them up against brick walls.